E-LLP/unblock-cs-jss-for-googlebot/readme.txt

 Stable tag: 1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-[MAYBE IN THIS SHORT DESCRIPTION WE CAN ADD STH WE CAN BENEFIT FROM?]
 Modifies robots.txt to allow Googlebot access JS and CSS files.

 == Description ==